area9innovation/fast/plow/readme.md

 Plan:
 - Get it to work with global ids.
   Place global ids in plowcache, which is the only thing which survives all files.
-Done.
+Done for sub-/super-types, but todo: Do this eagerly for structs & unions as well.
-- TODO: Implement the transitive closure check in a second step to filter the list of ids found
+- TODO: Implement the transitive closure check in a second step to filter the list of ids found.
+  We should probably maintain a set of dependent ids for each global, so we can quickly check this also when incremental is going to be done on ids?

 # TODOs

 - Improve type error reporting: Probably, we should build a tyvar hierarchy with reference to where they belong and what semantic check they are involved in.
-Also, we should not report more than one error per tyvar
+Also, we should not report more than one error per tyvar.

 - Debug type errors
   - tools/flowc/type_helpers.flow:1108:9: ERROR: Merge FcTypeName and FcType (e12441 and e11628)
 		FcTypeName(n1, typars1,__):
-	when run directly, it has a bunch of unknown unions and structs.
+	Also, when run directly, it has a bunch of unknown unions and structs.

   - type25: it is fundamentally flow vs [flow]